james-hu/chat-about-video/README.md

 1. Instantiate the `ChatAboutVideo` class by creating an instance.
 The constructor allows you to pass in configuration options.
   - Most configuration options come with sensible default values, but you can specify your own for further customization.
+  - The second constructor argument is a logger.
+If not specified, a default logging will be created for logging to the console.
+    If logging is not needed, you can pass in `undefined`.
 2. Use the `startConversation(videoFilePath)` function to initiate a conversation about a video clip.
 This function returns a `Conversation` object.
 The video file or its frame images are sent to Azure Blob Storage or AWS S3 during this step.
 3. Interact with GPT by using the `say(question, { maxTokens: 2000 })` function within the conversation.
 You can pass in a question, and will receive an answer.
   - Message history is automatically kept during the conversation, providing context for a more coherent dialogue.